 Improving performance

-Caching improves performance by storing data in memory.
-This allows you to read and write multiple keys while only accessing the file once, significantly improving performance when files contain many keys.
+Caching improves performance by storing data in RAM rather than directly to permanent storage.
+This allows you to combine multiple reads and writes into a single call, significantly improving performance when files contain many keys.

 Reducing the number of references in the reference manager